MicrosoftDocs/iis-docs/iis/extensions/using-iis-express/running-iis-express-from-the-command-line.md

 3. Run the following command to view the IIS Express usage string:

     [!code-console[Main](running-iis-express-from-the-command-line/samples/sample3.cmd)]

+     > [!NOTE]
+     > If you're using PowerShell, `iisexpress /?` will not work.
+To instruct PowerShell to run the command in the current directory you must prefix the command with `.\`.
+So the first command in step 3 becomes `.\iisexpress /?`
 4. Run your site using one of the following:

     - Use /config to run a site from a configuration file.